juliachanb/juliachanb.github.io/pages/about.md

 Drop me a note on any of the platforms and if you see me around, please say hi! 👋

 ![Julia B. Chan is pictured in black pants and a black blazer standing in front of a newspaper print backdrop that says The 19th News.
 Photo by Lauren Slusher for The 19th ]({{site.baseurl}}/pages/JuliaBChan_08_700px.JPG)
 _(This is me at The 19th's “Future of the Workforce” event in Austin, Texas, on November 15, 2022.
-Photo by Lauren Slusher for The 19th)_
+Photo credit: Lauren Slusher for The 19th)_